 These studies show that green tea consumption and supplementation of EGCG could provide a way to lower the blood glucose and the risk of diabetes type 2.

 Robust human studies are required to establish the mechanism of EGCG activity in lowering blood glucose.

-The gist: Green tea and its extract can have blood glucose-lowering and possible dietary intervention role in diabetes type 2.
+Green tea and its extract can have blood glucose-lowering and possible dietary intervention role in diabetes type 2.

 3) Green Tea Has Antioxidant Properties That Helps reduce Disease Risk